Jerry Gray (arranger)

-Jerry Gray (July 3, 1915 - August 10, 1976) was an American violinist, arranger, composer, and leader of swing dance orchestras (big bands) bearing his name.
+Jerry Gray (born Generoso Graziano; July 3, 1915 - August 10, 1976) was an American violinist, arranger, composer, and leader of swing dance orchestras (big bands) bearing his name.
 He is widely known for his work with jazz and popular music during the Swing era.
 He worked with the bandleaders Artie Shaw and Glenn Miller.

 Early life

 Jerry Gray was born Generoso Graziano in East Boston, Massachusetts, United States.
 His father, Albert Graziano, was a music teacher who began teaching his son violin at age seven.
 As a teenager Graziano studied with Emanuel Ondříček and was a soloist with the Boston Junior Symphony Orchestra.

-Arrangements for Miller: Carioca for the air force band, as said by Miller himself in the intro to the record.The record with baritone singer, male vocal quartet and string section plus full big band.

 Early career

-In 1936, Gray joined Artie Shaw, who was calling himself Art Shaw, and his "New Music" orchestra as lead violinist.
+In 1936, Gray joined Artie Shaw (then calling himself Art Shaw) and his "New Music" orchestra as lead violinist.
 He studied musical arrangement under Shaw and became a staff arranger a year later.
 During the next two years he penned some of the band's most popular arrangements, including "Carioca", "Softly, As in a Morning Sunrise", "Any Old Time", and "Begin the Beguine."

 In November 1939, Shaw suddenly broke up his band and moved to Mexico.
 The next day, Glenn Miller called Gray and offered him a job arranging for his band.
 It was initially a difficult move because Shaw had generally allowed his arrangers great musical latitude, while Miller's commercial orientation often led him to second-guess his staff.
 Gray gradually found himself more in line with Miller's less–mercurial personality and was allowed more of the freedom that he appreciated.
 As Gray later told author George T. Simon, "To me, Glenn's band didn't swing like Artie's. ...
 But after I made up my mind to accept things as they were, things started to click. ...
 He was a businessman who appreciated music. ...
 I may have been happier musically with Artie, but I was happier personally with Glenn."